 Single-use plastic is a huge environmental problem and nowhere is this more apparent than along our coastlines.

 In Margate alone, litter picking action group Rise Up, Clean Up removed 3000kg of plastic waste and rubbish from our beaches over a year and a report from Thanet District Council's coastal waste review working party showed that clean up efforts costing £186,000 in 2021 were still not enough to stem the tide of waste.
-COVID-19 hasn't helped either - worldwide, single-use plastic consumption went up by 250-300% during the pandemic.

 "Cleaning up isn't enough to solve the problem.
 We need to turn off the plastic tap."